Odyssey

 - Ancient history buffs

-- Fans of myth and lore
+- Listeners of myth and lore

 - Fans of Madeline Miller's and Pat Barker's retellings of Greek mythology